-Potentially hazardous or unusual activities like stunts, special effects, aviation sequences, water sequences, etc... must also be approved.
-The CAO, Dean of Filmmaking Program, pertinent Faculty and Administration must all sign off on such activities.
+Potentially hazardous or unusual activities like stunts, special effects, aviation sequences, and water sequences, must also be approved.
+The CAO, the Dean of the Filmmaking Program, pertinent Faculty and Administration must all sign off on such activities.

 Students, staff and faculty shall not enter confined spaces (manholes, underground vaults, chambers, silos, etc.).

 When on location, be aware of general location safety concerns, including but not limited to extreme temperature conditions, physical surroundings, indigenous critters, and nasty plants - as it affects you, the student crew and the actors.